pcdslab/ProteoRift/README.md

 ### 2. Retrain the Model
-To train the DeepAtles model.
+To train the proteorift model.

 1. Prepare the spectra data (mgf format).
 2. Open the config.ini file in your favorite text editor and set the following parameters: